 - Q&As with local councillors, council leaders; experts from Cardiff Business School etc

 - Work towards #LoveGrangetown/Shop Local goals and improved independent retailing and trading.

 There was also an introduction to small businesses getting online from Sam of Google Digital Garage on the night.
 A second meeting in February looked at marketing on a shoestring and growing customer loyalty and March’s meeting was a very welcome look at cashflow and growing a customer base.

-A separate project group of volunteers will be set up soon to work on the street market with a meeting arranged for Monday 3rd April (6.30pm) at Grange Bowls Pavilion for those interested!
+A separate project group of volunteers was set up to work on the street market with the next meeting arranged for Tuesday 6th June (6.30pm) at Grange Bowls Pavilion for those interested!

 - Develop a customer loyalty scheme – linking different businesses.
 Ideas such as a loyalty “sticker” card, a prize draw or special offers have been suggested.